victorjz/udacity-fullstack-P4/README.txt

 To deploy using source code, uncompress the provided zip file and review the course-provided instructions in README.md

-TASK 1 WRITTEN RESPONSES
---Explain design choices for session and speaker implementation.
+TASK 1 WRITTEN RESPONSES --Explain design choices for session and speaker implementation.
+Following the pattern between Conference and ConferenceForm, Session and SessionForm were created.
+It could be determined from examining Conference and ConferenceFrom that the former is extends Model and is necessary for storing data in the datastore, while ConferenceForm extends Messages and is necessary for passing information back to the frontend of the application.
+Likewise, then, were Session and SessionForm designed.
-  The differences between Session and SessionForm follow conventions observed in the differences between Conference an ConferenceForm.
+ The differences between
+Session and SessionForm follow conventions observed in the differences between Conference an ConferenceForm.
 For data that refers to anything other than a Session, then Session will strictly contain a websafekey referencing the other class, while sessionForm might contain the name of the other class object in addition to the websafekey.
 And so Session contains ConferenceKey while SessionForm contains ConferenceKey and conferenceName.
 This mirrors the fact that Conference contains just organizerUserId while ConferenceForm contains that item plus organizerDisplayName.
 The decision made for a session speaker is to make it its own entity rather than a property.
 If kept as a string property, then the query in Task 1 to search for all session entries by speaker can be problematic if sessions were ever to reach a number in the thousands or more.
+There is a similar problem in Task 4 when determining if there are more than one session by the same speaker in the same conference.
 Keeping a speaker as an entity and recording the sessions associated with that speaker means there are likely far fewer items to examine in a query.
-Also, if speaker is ever further defined, for example to record professional affiliations, ratings, an ID, etc., then as its own entity such properties can be added.
-As of now, Speaker keys are based on the speaker name only, but it would be easy enough to decide on some different way of creating a key and adding more properties than if speaker were just a property.
+Also, if speaker is ever further defined, for example to record professional affiliations, ratings, an ID, etc., then as its own entity such properties can be added later.
+  As of now, Speaker keys are based on the speaker name only, but it would be easy enough to decide on some different data element for creating a better key later, if it were ever decided that speakers must register and obtain a registration ID, for example.

 TASK 3 WRITTEN RESPONSES
   The first made up query is getConferenceSessionsInTime.
 This is designed so